Updated August 26, 2023

 Tiller vs. Quicken

-Tiller keeps it simple by feeding all your financial info into Google Sheets or Microsoft Excel.
-It's a good alternative if you're looking for spreadsheets that are more user friendly than Quicken.
+Tiller keeps it simple by feeding all your financial data into Google Sheets or Microsoft Excel.
+It's a good alternative if you're looking for spreadsheets that are more user-friendly than Quicken.

-Tiller Money is also good for Chromebook users since Chromebooks can't run the full version of Quicken.
+Tiller is also good for Chromebook users since Chromebooks can't run the full version of Quicken.

 Your operating system shouldn't hold you back from quality budgeting tools.
-Apple fans, be sure to check out the next two apps.
+Apple fans, be sure to check out the succeeding apps.

 Try Tiller Free for 30 Days